je-an/jean-flight-indicator/README.md

 });

 // Update methods.
+// Call this methods for each new value you want to display
+// For a smooth visualisation of the values within the specific indicator,
-speed.update(/* number within range from 0kt to 160kt */);
+// it is recommended to update every 50ms. speed.update(/* number within range from 0kt to 160kt */);
 compass.update(/* number within range from 360° to -360° */);
 altitude.update(/* number within range from 0ft to 99999ft */);
+horizon.update(
+    /* number within range from 40 to -40 */,
+    /* number within range from 30 to -30 */
+);
 stick.update(
     /* number within range from 1 to -1 */,
     /* number within range from 1 to -1 */